 The cost will depend very much on the years remaining on the lease.
 As well as the purchase price you will be responsible for the council's legal fee and estates fees, as well as your own legal expenses.
-A valuation for the cost of your freehold may be obtained by our Corporate Property team.
+A valuation for the cost of your freehold may be obtained by our Estates and Development team.

 Once the freehold has been transferred, the new freeholders title must be registered with the Land Registry Leicester Office, Westbridge Place, Leicester, LE3 5DR.
 There is a fee payable for this and further enquiries may be made to the Land Registry on 0116 265 4000 or 0844 8921111 or by looking at their website.